 Computers and the Internet: Acceptable Use by Staff

 Internet access is an important tool for communicating, keeping up-to-date with current developments in education, and for conducting research to enhance management, teaching, and learning skills.
-Staff members must refer to and comply with 4012 regarding Staff Internet and Computer Use.
-Staff should also refer to the district’s policy on Staff and District Social Media Use.
+Staff members must refer to and comply with the board policy regarding Staff Internet and Computer Use.
+A copy of this policy is attached below.
+Staff should also refer to and comply with the board policy regarding Staff and District Social Media Use.

 Conflict of Interest